illinoisdatabank/docker-databank-client/README.md

 ```console
 $ python illinois_data_bank_datafile.py my-dataset-identifier my-dataset-token /tmp/data/myfile.csv
 ```
-This will upload your file to yur draft dataset then return you to the command line.
+This will upload your file to your draft dataset then return you to the command line.

 # License